Sonny Angel: Media

 Sonny Angel figurines grew in popularity on TikTok, where the hashtag "#sonnyangel" gathered over 95 million views as of April 2023.
 In these short TikTok videos, people would create videos that showed unboxings, fan art, purchase hauls, and meetups with other Sonny Angel fans.
 The viral nature of the figurine, in addition to the publicized scarcity of certain variants has increased consumer demand.

 The New York Times covered a Sonny Angel figurines event on April 6, 2023, where 150 people met in Washington Square Park to buy, sell, and trade the dolls with other enthusiasts.

-Sonny Angels was featured on a Saturday Night Live sketch on May 4, 2024, where Marcello Hernández, Dua Lipa and Bowen Yang performed a sketch about the craze surrounding the figurines.
+Sonny Angels was featured on a Saturday Night Live sketch on May 4 2024, where Marcello Hernández, Dua Lipa and Bowen Yang performed a Challengers-themed sketch about the craze surrounding the figurines.
 In the sketch, Yang played a Sonny Angel fighting Hernández's character to win the romantic attention of Lipa, a Sonny Angel collector.

+Celebrities such as Bella Hadid, Victoria Beckham, Lana Del Rey, and Rosalía have been seen with Sonny Angel figurines, contributing to their visibility beyond dedicated collectors.